makers-for-life/makair-control-ui/README.md

   * Build command: `cargo build --features=lora`
   * Purpose: enables periodic radio broadcasts of metrics, using an attached LoRa transmitter chip.
 This is an experimental feature, that is turned off by default.
 It aims at helping us build a central monitoring dashboard for hospitals, nesting all running MakAir metrics together.

+## Prepared System Images

+Prepared system images that run on a Raspberry Pi and pack the Control UI are available in the [makair-files](https://github.com/makers-for-life/makair-files) repository (over Git LFS).

+You may use a base system image and update it with any newer version of the UI (compiled on the same image, with additional build tools installed).
+Image update and flash instructions are available within this repository.

 ## Troubleshooting

 In case of an issue, please review the following points and check if any could help: